KRMisha/Makefile/README.md

 These system package managers install dependencies in a default system-wide directory, such as `/usr/lib` and `/usr/include` on Linux.
 Some important system-wide libraries may also come preinstalled on your system.

-Relying on a system package manager for your libraries can make it less straightforward for developers across platforms to start working on your project.
-Nevertheless, they can be a quick way to start using a library, especially if this library is already required by the system.
+Relying on a system package manager for your libraries can make it less straightforward for other developers using a different platform to start working on your project.
+Nevertheless, they can be a quick way for you to start using a library, especially if this library is already required by the system.

 1. Use your system package manager to install the library's development package.
 Often, these will have the `-dev` or `-devel` suffix.
 2. Link with the library: add `-l<library-name>` to the `LDLIBS` variable at line 33 of the Makefile.

-    Depending on the library, more than one library name may need to be added with the `-l` flag.
-Refer to your library's documentation for the names to use with the `-l` flag in this step.
+    Depending on the library, more than one library name may need to be added with the `-l` option.
+Refer to your library's documentation for the names to use with the `-l` option in this step.

     Note: for macOS, you may need to link your library using `-framework` rather than `-l`.